Published Saturday, Feb. 28, 2009 | 1:30 p.m.

 Sometimes, the changing of the guard is a little sad to watch.

-11:25: Dale Earnhardt Jr. pulled his car into the garage and it took about 15 seconds for the window looking into it to resemble Siegfried and Roy's old white tiger habitat at the Mirage.
-When Junebug, or whatever Darrell Waltrip calls him on TV, climbed out of the car, a young girl shrieked and snapped a picture.
+11:25: Dale Earhhardt Jr. pulled his car into the garage and it took about 15 seconds for the window looking into it to resemble Siegfried and Roy's old white tiger habitat at the Mirage.
+When Junbug, or whatever Darrell Waltrip calls him on TV, climbed out of the car, a young girl screeched and snapped a picture.

 Then she showed her friend a digital photo of the back of Junebug's helmet and his HANS device.